 Invisible plastic

-• Synthetic clothes: Fleece, acrylic, polyester emit thousands of microplastics in every wash.
-It is estimated, that 1 million tons of these micro fibers ends up in waterways yearly.
-More than half of it escape into environment.
+- Synthetic clothes: Fleece, acrylic, and polyester emit thousands of microplastics in every wash.
+It is estimated, that 1 million tons of these microfibers end up in waterways yearly.
+More than half of it escaped into the environment.

 What should we do?

-Orb Media challenge people to take a paper bag and fill it up with all single- plastic they use in one day.
-In the end of a day, they should take the things out, put it on a floor and take a picture for Instagram or Twitter with the hashtag #OrbPlastics.
-This will help you and other people to see, how much plastic do we use in one day.
+Orb Media challenges people to take a paper bag and fill it up with all single- plastic they use in one day.
+At the end of the day, they should take the things out, put them on a floor, and take a picture for Instagram or Twitter with the hashtag #OrbPlastics.
+This will help you and other people to see, how much plastic we use in one day.

 Whenever you fractionalize a problem, as with the plastic industry not being held responsible for their particular types of waste, there’s capacity for that industry then to blame another.
 So it’s waste management; it’s not the producer’s fault.
 It’s the sewage treatment people’s fault.
 It’s not the actual clothing manufacturer’s fault.
 It’s the people who’ve got the washing machine’s fault.
 It’s somebody else’s fault.
 Generally speaking, it’s all of our fault.